 However, what is less certain, due to an uncertainly in the model parameters, is whether chiral superconducting pairing will occur at any reasonable temperatures.
 When one uses the currently best available input for the theoretical models, the pairing scales can theoretically reach a few Kelvins, but only in a parameter window of limited extent.
 Hence no strong predictions can be made.
-Interestingly, some work has shown that the chiral d-wave state in graphene can be enhanced by proximity effect to external superconductors [135, 151].
+Interestingly, some work has shown that the chiral d-wave state in graphene can be enhanced by proximity effect to external superconductors [131, 147].
 This might thus offer a promising alternative approach to an experimental discovery of chiral d-wave superconductivity in graphene.

 A possibly even more severe obstacle for experimental realization is posed by the yet largely unknown deviations of real graphene from the simple theoretical models currently used.
 A standard problem for unconventional superconductivity is impurities, which, of course, are also present in graphene.
 We have described a few promising theoretical studies on the impact of impurities on chiral pairing on the honeycomb lattice [28, 85], but is has to be awaited if these expectations are fulfilled by an experimental system.
 Moreover, in most theoretical studies, the doping necessary to achieve superconductivity is assumed to be homogeneous and treated in a rigid band picture.
 This may not be the most realistic assumption, as the dopants may either cause significant disorder or additional band structure features when they are not disordered.
 This might lead to strong deviations from the results found so far.
-Some promising experimental work on achieving high doping levels in graphene exist, see e.g. [142, 143], but further theoretical and experimental work is clearly needed to understand these issues more systematically.
+Further theoretical and experimental work is clearly needed to understand these issues more systematically.